-Cells age faster without magnesium: An american study found that the cells aging process accelerates when there is a magnesium deficiency.
+Cells age faster without magnesium: An american study found out that the cell aging process accelerates when there is a magnesium deficiency.
 For this reason, a chronic magnesium deficiency can increase the risk of suffering diseases related to aging like diabetes, cardiovascular disorders, and osteoporosis, just like David Killilea stated in Burne Ames report of the University of California, Berkeley.

 Magnesium reduces cramps during pregnancy: The English study "Magpie" has shown that the regular treatment with magnesium during pregnancy can significantly reduce the risk of suffering from dangerous eclampsia.

 There are many types of magnesium supplements in the market.
 They are all combinations of this mineral with another substance, usually a salt.